·

 If France were required to choose a national uniform, it wouldn’t be the beret (though Hollywood insists on putting one atop every fictional Parisian), it would be the Breton, aka la marinière, the humble blue-and-white striped shirt that is a French fashion staple.

-Throw it on with a pair of white jeans, and I suddenly feel effortlessly chic and qualified to slurp oysters and sip chablis with confidence.
+I spend 4-5 months a year on the French Riviera, and it’s a daily staple.
+Throw it on with a pair of white jeans or shorts, and I suddenly feel effortlessly chic and qualified to slurp oysters and sip chablis with confidence.

 The marinière could possibly be fashion’s greatest glow-up.
-It’s a transformation from a utilitarian naval garment into a global emblem of French cool, and it began with something utterly practical.
+Its transformation from a utilitarian naval garment into a global emblem of French cool is nothing short of a phenomenon.

-Plus, the shirt was durable, economical, easy for long days at sea, and dried fast.
-But no one, least of all the sailors wearing them, could possibly have imagined these striped work shirts would one day strut down runways in world capitals and be recreated and worn by fashion and cultural icons.
+But no one, least of all the sailors wearing them, could possibly have imagined these striped work shirts would one day strut down runways in world capitals and be recreated and worn by fashion and cultural icons through the decades.

 Why is it called The Breton?